 Will you join us?

 Claire is the Founder of Oglee Poglee.
-A former glass-blower, with a 3D Design Degree, 8 years’ experience managing arts events, crafting is in her blood.
-Her two boys encouraged her to bring her passions together – motherhood and creativity – and Oglee Poglee was born.
+A former glass-blower, with a 3D Design Degree, eight years’ experience managing contemporary design events, crafting is in her blood.
+Oglee Poglee started when she was at home raising her two boys and has grown around her family into a much loved business dedicated to promoting open-ended creativity and the importance of play.

 It’s hard to choose one!
 I loved paper mache as a kid, all that squishy goo stuck to your fingers and the endless hours waiting for your creation to dry before you could paint it.
 Play dough is also awesome.
 You can make it in about 5 minutes and then spend hours making all sorts of crazy stuff with the kids.